 - Mobile Phones

-Please have the following information included in email to firstname.lastname@example.org:
+Please have the following information included in an email to firstname.lastname@example.org:

 - Student ID#

 - Instructor contact information

 - Time allowed for completion

 - Due date for the exam